joaodevsantos/Weather-Challenge/README.md

 * The images could be improved if I get them in Vector.
 * I want the title to move when the recycler view is scrolled.
 * I want to save the preferred units in Shared Preferences and include a button to the user change his preference.
+* Improve the layout and the code to adapt to screen rotations.
+* Check Internet status on HTTP requests.

 ## Author